-17 Apr CCSD named Best Communities for Music Education
+01 Apr CCSD named Best Communities for Music Education

-For the 23rd consecutive year the Clark County School District (CCSD) has been named as a “Best Communities for Music Education” by the National Association of Music Merchants (NAMM).
+For the 24th consecutive year, the Clark County School District (CCSD) Music Education Program has been honored with the Best Communities for Music Education designation from the National Association of Music Merchants (NAMM).

-Now in its 23rd year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
+Now in its 24th year, the Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.

-“CCSD is one of a few districts across the country that have earned the prestigious distinction every year it has existed, ” said CCSD Director of Humanities Shannon La Neve.
-“The District provides superior instruction thanks to the invaluable support of the Board of School Trustees, Superintendent Dr. Jesus F. Jara, teachers, support professionals and administrators in our music education program.”
+“We are excited that CCSD is one of only a few districts in the entire nation that has earned the prestigious recognition every year it has existed since 2000, ” said CCSD Director of Humanities Shannon La Neve.
+“We are proud to offer our students a superb music education program thanks to the strong support of the Board of School Trustees, Superintendent Dr. Jesus F. Jara as well as the hard work and dedication of our teachers, support professionals and administrators.”

 Districts that have been recognized by the NAMM are often models for other educators looking to boost their own music education programs.
 To qualify for the Best Communities designation, CCSD answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program and community music-making programs.
 Responses were verified with school officials and reviewed by the Music Research Institute at the University of Kansas.
 CCSD is one of only 830 school districts across the country receiving this prestigious award in 2023.